 To report a violation, please contact Bylaw Compliance at 306-657-8766.
-An inspector will investigate reports of residents pushing leaves onto the street and may issue a Bylaw Notice.
+An inspector will investigate reports of residents pushing leaves onto the street and educate them on the proper way to remove fallen leaves.

 Compost your leaves and yard waste

 - Leaves and Grass subscribers may place loose (un-bagged) yard waste and leaves in their Green Cart.

 - If composting is not an option, please place bagged leaves in your black cart.

 Fall street sweeping